Loading...

 3. Seek support from a group

 Talking to someone who is in the same boat as you are can be very helpful in managing caregiver stress.
 You could always join a support group for caregivers and seek solutions to your problems, or even just some validation.
-People in such groups are more likely to understand your situation, and offer the guidance or advice that you need to manage stress.
+People in such groups are more likely to understand your situation and offer the guidance or advice that is needed for copeing chronic stress of caregivers.

 4. Exercise and eat well